oxheadalpha/tezos-k8s/README.md

-# Tezos k8s Private Chain
+# Tezos k8s

+This README walks you through:

+- spinning up Tezos nodes that will join a public chain, e.g. mainnet.
-This README will walk you through setting up a Tezos based private blockchain where you will spin up one bootstrap node as well as additional peer nodes if you'd like.
-Using `minikube`, these nodes will be running in a peer-to-peer network via a Zerotier VPN, inside of a Kubernetes cluster.
+- creating your own Tezos based private blockchain.

+Using `minikube`, your nodes will be running in a peer-to-peer network inside of a Kubernetes cluster.
+With your custom private blockchain, your network will be also running over a Zerotier VPN.

+Follow the prerequisites step first.
+Then you can jump to either [joining mainnet](#joining-mainnet) or [creating a private chain](#creating-a-private-blockchain).

+NOTE: You do not need to clone this repository!
+All necessary components will be installed.

 ## Prerequisites

-- python3
+- python3 (>=3.6)
 - [docker](https://docs.docker.com/get-docker/)
 - [kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/)
 - [minikube](https://minikube.sigs.k8s.io/docs/)